 It's as simple as finding a damp and shady area outside to start your moss garden.
 You can even grow moss indoors.
 If growing moss indoors, be sure to place the moss in a sunny location and keep it soggy.
 Even dead-looking moss will start looking green again in a very short time.

 If you have a large rock on your property, it may look nice covered in moss.
 Moss can produce an aged, calm, and relaxed feeling in a garden.
 To cover any objects in moss, you simply take the moss you wish to use and place it in a blender, along with either beer or yogurt; the reason you use these ingredients is that they are acidic, and the sugar in them provides food for the moss.
 The mixture is not going to be very thick as you are merely releasing the spores in moss.
 After blending the moss, brush it on the surfaces where you would like it to grow.
 Keep in mind that moss will only thrive if the area is moist enough, so think about growing it in shady areas.

 Some people will spread the moss onto unglazed terracotta pots.
 The moss is brushed onto the outside of the pots all around and then placed in a cool shady area.

 Moss gardens are great projects for all ages.
 They don't require much light and are very easy to set up and maintain.
 You can easily find kits to buy online and various moss terrariums.

-Moss terrariums can be made out of glass bowls or jars.
-You can find suitable products in the vase (flower) area or garden section of popular retail stores.
-Dollar stores sometimes have the cheapest "terrarium"-type glass bowls.
+Moss terrariums can easily be made with glass bowls or jars.
+You can usually find suitable glass containers in the garden section of big-box retail stores.
+Dollar stores are a great option to check out; I've often seen affordable glass bowls or containers that would be suitable for use as a terrarium.